 Introduction

-We discuss how utilitarians should act in practice in the article Acting on Utilitarianism.
+We discuss how utilitarians should conduct their lives in the article Acting on Utilitarianism.
 In brief, most utilitarians should donate a significant portion of their income to address the world’s most pressing problems, devote their careers to doing good, and aspire to high degrees of cooperativeness, personal integrity, and honesty.

 Is There a Difference Between Doing and Allowing Harm?